samlipton/cloud_emulator/README.md

 ### Event-Driven File Processing

 1. User uploads a file.
-2. File is stored in S3 or Azure Blob Storage.
+2. File is stored in S3 Blob Storage.
 3. Storage event generates a queue message.
 4. Worker consumes the message.
 5. Metadata is extracted.